unfor19/terraform-multienv/README.md

 - **Naming Convention** should be consistent across your application and infrastructure.
 Avoid using short names like `dev`, `develop`, `prod` or using `master` for `production`.
 Using full names is more explicit and clearer
 - **Resources Names** should **contain the environment name**, for example `production`
 - [Terraform remote backend](https://www.terraform.io/docs/backends/types/s3.html) costs are negligible (less than 1\$ per month)
+- **Using Multiple AWS Accounts** for hosting different environments is recommended.<br>The way I implement it - development and `staging` in the same account and `production` in a different account

 ### Terraform